General Value Function Networks: A Case Study using GVFNs for Time Series Prediction

-We additionally provide a preliminary result using a GVFN, composed of 128 GVFs with $\gamma$s selected linearly in the range $[0.1, 0.97]$ and cumulants scaled by $1-\gamma$.
+In Figure \ref{fig:mg_example} (left) we provide a preliminary result using a GVFN to forecast 12-steps into the future on the single-variate Multiple Super-imposed Oscillator (MSO) time series dataset.
 We discuss the full empirical set-up in Section \ref{sec:exp_forecasting}, and here simply provide some insights relevant to building intuition for how to use GVFNs.

-The GVFN consists of a recurrent, constrained layer of size 128 to learn the state.
-To make predictions, we can additionally add feedforward layers from this recurrent layer; we add a ReLu layer for additional nonlinearity in the prediction.
-For comparison, we also include an RNN with a GRU, which similarily uses an additional ReLu layer after its recurrent GRU layer.
+The GVFN consists of a recurrent, constrained layer of 128 GVFS with $\gamma$s spaced linearly in $[0.1,0.97]$ to learn the state.
+To make predictions, we can additionally add feedforward layers from this recurrent layer; here we add a ReLu layer for additional nonlinearity in the prediction.
+For comparison, we also include a simple RNN, which similarily uses an additional ReLu layer after its recurrent layer.
 The prediction target is the observation 12 steps into the future.
-Both the GRU and GVFN have to wait 12 steps to see the accuracy of their prediction, delaying updates based on the target by 12 steps.
-The GVFN, however, can uses the loss on the state at each step, and so more directly influence the value of states with the most recent observations.
+Both the RNN and GVFN have to wait 12 steps to see the accuracy of their prediction, delaying updates based on the target by 12 steps.
+The GVFN, however, can use the loss on the state at each step, and so more directly influence the value of states with the most recent observations.
 Both methods use p-BPTT, with truncation $p$.
-With a sufficiently high $p$, both perform well (see Section \ref{sec:exp_forecasting} for results with many $p$); we report the result here for $p = 4$, where the GVFN already obtains near-optimal performance, and performs differently than the GRU.
+With a sufficiently high $p$, both perform well (see Section \ref{sec:exp_forecasting} for results with many $p$).
+We report the result here for $p = 1$, where the GVFN already obtains near-optimal performance.

-While it may be surprising this type of representation performs well, we can gain insight by again looking at true returns corresponding to the GVFN's hidden state (Figure \ref{fig:mg_example} right).
-The GVFs predict trends in the data several steps ahead of these trends appearing in the dataset.
-This comes at the cost of smoothing over the detailed changes in the dataset, but with benefit of smoother changes that nonetheless provide useful anticipatory predictions.
-Predictions with lower continuations predict trends closer to when they occur in the dataset and have higher resolution.
-By using both lower and higher continuations, we hope to obtain the benefits of both.
-Further, these GVF features can be learned independent of span \citep{van2015learning} (i.e. with computation and history independent of the horizon), making it reasonable to believe that we can actually learn these short and long horizon predictions sufficiently quickly to be usable as state.